 At times throughout the past several years, volatile conditions have characterized financial markets.
 Significant market volatility in reaction to geopolitical risks, changing monetary policy and uncertain fiscal policy may exacerbate some of the risks we face.
 The Federal Reserve (as defined elsewhere in this prospectus) may reduce the size of its balance sheet and continue to raise interest rates as it unwinds the monetary accommodation put in place after the global financial crisis in 2008-2009, while other major central banks may continue to pursue accommodative, unconventional monetary policies.
 Uncertainties associated with the United Kingdom's potential withdrawal from the European Union ("EU") and concerns about the political and/or economic stability of Puerto Rico and certain countries outside the EU have also contributed to market volatility in the U.S. This market volatility has affected, and may continue to affect the performance of the various asset classes in which we invest, as well as separate account values.
-See "Management's Discussion and Analysis of Financial Condition and Results of Operations - Investments - Current Environment" and "Management's Discussion and Analysis of Financial Condition and Results of Operations - Industry Trends and Uncertainties - Financial and Economic Environment."
+See "Management's Discussion and Analysis of Financial Condition and Results of Operations - Industry Trends and Uncertainties - Financial and Economic Environment."